nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf52/gs.rst

             nRF Connect for Mobile - Client tab

       #.
-Tap the up arrow button under **Client Characteristic Configuration** to write a value to the sample application.
+Tap the up arrow button under **Client Characteristic Configuration** to write a value to the sample.

          The **Write Value** window opens.